 Veteran wine consultant Allan J. Hemphill cares deeply about homelessness and is advocating on behalf of the wine industry to reduce homelessness in Sonoma County and throughout California.
-Hemphill is a director for Summit State Bank, owns his own winery consulting and management firm; is President of Laguna Custom Cellars, Inc., a winery venture capital firm, and served as President of Associated Vintage Group, a winery service company.
+Hemphill is the Chairman of Summit State Bank, owns his own winery consulting and management firm; is President of Laguna Custom Cellars, Inc., a winery venture capital firm, and served as President of Associated Vintage Group, a winery service company.

 Hon.
 Ben Bartlett, Berkeley City Council, is a fifth generation city native, environmental lawyer, and respected community leader.
 His mission is to leverage industry and government to deliver innovation, expand opportunity, and protect the environment.
 Ben is the son of community activists, and at a young age he learned the value of community and the necessity of progress.
 Those values of innovation and inclusion continue to inform Ben’s policies.
 His initiative to use pre-fabricated modular homes was the first in the nation.
 More Info